Learn, educate and act for advancing human and minority rights

 TLI focuses on human rights and identity issues in general and also works on three specific issue areas.
-These include: Jewish life and antisemitism; Roma rights and citizenship; and Hungarian minorities.
+These include: Jewish life and countering antisemitism; Roma rights and citizenship; and Hungarian minorities.
 TLI identifies and explores issues and undertakes activities that are both specific and common to these fields looking to create synergies whenever feasible.

-Human rights and identity
+Human rights of minorities

-Jewish life and Antisemitism
+Jewish life and countering antisemitism

 Roma rights and citizenship